indepth-dev/community/files/en-us/tutorials/react/visualize-data-in-react-with-d3.md

 ```
 Animating elements is not very simple in React.
 I keep all of the <circle>s rendered, and give them an opacity if they are not in the currently shown circles.
 ### Explanation of above-mentioned Transitions.jsx
-- Loop over our allCircles array and create a <AnimatedCircle> for each item.
+- Loop over our allCircles array and create a `<AnimatedCircle>` for each item.
 - Define an AnimatedCircle component that takes two props: `index` (for positioning), and `isShowing`.
-- Caching the last `isShowing` value, so I can see whether the <circle> is entering or exiting.
+- Caching the last `isShowing` value, so I can see whether the `<circle>` is entering or exiting.
-- To animate our <circle>’s use animated from react-spring and spread our animated values as element attributes.
+- To animate our `<circle>` use animated from react-spring and spread our animated values as element attributes.

 You can say that this code is not very short compared to using D3.js code, but it is easy to read.